AnthonyArfaux/htrdr_kmin/README.md

 project: it illustrates the implementation of efficient radiative transfer Monte-Carlo algorithms in cloudy atmospheres.

-This program implements a rendering algorithm that computes the radiance in the spectral interval [380, 780] nanometres that reaches an image through a pinhole camera.
-The rendered scene is at least composed of an 1D atmosphere along the Z axis.
-Optionally, one can add 3D data describing the cloud properties and/or a geometry describing the ground with a lambertian reflectivity.
-The clouds and the ground, can be both infinitely repeated along the X and Y axis.
+htrdr is an image renderer in the visible part of the spectrum, for scenes composed of an atmospheric gaz mixture, clouds, and a ground.
+It uses spectral data that should be provided for the pressure and temperature atmospheric vertical profile defined along the Z axis, the liquid water content in suspension within the clouds that is a result of Large Eddy Simulation computations, and the optical properties of water droplets that have been obtained from a Mie code.
+The user also has to provide: the characteristics of the simulated camera, the sensor definition, and the position of the sun.
+It is also possible to provide a geometry representing the ground.
+Both, the clouds and the ground, can be infinitely repeated along the X and Y axis.

+htrdr evaluates the intensity incoming on each pixel of the sensor array.
+The underlying algorithm is based on a Monte-Carlo method: it consists in simulating a given number of optical paths originating from the camera, directed into the atmosphere, taking into account light absorption and scattering phenomena.
+The computation is performed over the whole visible part of the spectrum, for the three components of the CIE 1931 XYZ colorimetric space that are subsequently recombined in order to obtain the final color for each pixel, and finally the whole image of the scene as seen from the required observation position.

-In addition of shared memory parallelism, htrdr supports the [*M*essage *P*assing *I*nterface](https://www.mpi-forum.org/) specification to parallelise its computations in a distribute memory environment; the HTRDR binary can be run either directly or through a MPI process launcher like `mpirun`.
+In addition of shared memory parallelism, htrdr supports the [*M*essage *P*assing *I*nterface](https://www.mpi-forum.org/) specification to parallelise its computations in a distribute memory environment; the htrdr binary can be run either directly or through a MPI process launcher like `mpirun`.